ShashankSaumya123/WBC-Classification/Readme.md

 *   Refinement and preparing the dataset : Shashank (Image to data squeezing, reshaping, etc), Girish (Finding the Optimal way to work with the data)
 *   Planning and coding the model :- Girish + Shashank
-*   Report Writing, presentation and Website maintainance : Girish
+*   Report Writing, presentation and [Webpage](https://www.niser.ac.in/~smishra/teach/cs460/2021/project/21cs460_group12/) maintainance : Girish

 * * *